nanoframework/nanoFramework.IoT.Device/devices/Dhtxx.Esp32/README.md

 #### 1-Wire Protocol Circuit

-Simply connect your DHTxx data pin to GPIO26 (physical pin 37), the ground to the ground (physical pin 6) and the VCC to +5V (physical pin 2).
+Simply connect your DHTxx data pin to GPIO12 and GPIO14, the ground to the ground and the VCC to +3.3V.

 ![schema](./dht22.png)

 Some sensors are already sold with the 10K resistor.
-Connect the GPIO26 to the *data* pin, its position can vary depending on the integrator.
+Connect the both GPIO12 and GPIO14 to the *data* pin, its position can vary depending on the integrator.

 #### I2C Protocol Circuit